neondatabase/website/content/docs/reference/cli-branches.md

 #### Options

-In addition to the Neon CLI [global options](/docs/reference/neon-cli#global-options), the `reset` subcommand supports these options:
+In addition to the Neon CLI [global options](/docs/reference/neon-cli#global-options), the `schema-diff` subcommand supports these options:

 | Option                  | Description                                                                                   | Type    |                                 Required                                  |
 | ----------------------- | --------------------------------------------------------------------------------------------- | ------- | :-----------------------------------------------------------------------: |